yogiraaz/nightwolf-cotribution/aws.md

        graphing.
        D. Add a CloudWatch agent to each instance and attach one to each DynamoDB table.
 When configuring the agent set the appropriate application name & view the graphs in CloudWatch.

        Answer: C
-       Explanation:

    QUESTION NO: 18
        When assessing an organization s use of AWS API access credentials which of the following three credentials should be evaluated?
        Choose 3 answers

        A. Key pairs
        B. Console passwords
        10
        C. Access keys
        D. Signing certificates
        E. Security Group memberships

        Answer: A,C,D
-       Explanation:

        Reference:
        http://media.amazonwebservices.com/AWS_Operational_Checklists.pdf

    QUESTION NO: 19

        You have a Linux EC2 web server instance running inside a VPC The instance is In a public subnet and has an EIP associated with it so you can connect to It over the Internet via HTTP or SSH The instance was also fully accessible when you last logged in via SSH. and was also